Medical expert of the article

 Treatment of ventricular tachycardia

-Children with hemodynamically unstable ventricular tachycardia, stable paroxysmal ventricular tachycardia and ventricular fibrillation are in urgent need of therapy.
-Lidocaine is administered iv slowly in a dose of 1 mg / kg every 5 minutes (maximum - 3 injections) or in a solution of 20-50 μg / kg per minute until the appearance of a clinical effect.
-Apply also amiodarone (iv slowly, then drip in a dose of 5-10 mg / kg) and magnesium sulfate (iv in 25-50 mg / kg once).
-Conducting resuscitation is desirable under the control of ECG data.
+Children with hemodynamically unstable ventricular tachycardia, persistent paroxysmal ventricular tachycardia, and ventricular fibrillation require emergency treatment.
+Lidocaine is administered intravenously slowly at a dose of 1 mg/kg every 5 minutes (maximum 3 administrations) or in a solution of 20-50 mcg/kg per minute until a clinical effect occurs.
+Amiodarone (intravenously slowly, then by drip at a dose of 5-10 mg/kg) and magnesium sulfate (intravenously 25-50 mg/kg once) are also used.
+Resuscitation measures should preferably be performed under the control of ECG data.

-In cases of ineffectiveness of emergency antiarrhythmic therapy of ventricular tachycardia, an increase in heart failure, cardioversion is indicated.
-Her children spend with an initial discharge of 2 J / kg, while maintaining paroxysmal discharge increase to 4 J / kg.
-After a while, you can repeat the discharge of 4 J / kg.
+In cases of ineffectiveness of emergency antiarrhythmic therapy of ventricular tachycardia, increasing heart failure, cardioversion is indicated.
+In children, it is performed with an initial discharge of 2 J/kg, if the paroxysm persists, the discharge is increased to 4 J/kg.
+After some time, the discharge of 4 J/kg can be repeated.

-To relieve paroxysms of ventricular tachycardia in children, procainamide and propranolol are used.
-In children with fascicular ventricular tachycardia, with the arrest of paroxysm of tachycardia, class IV antiarrhythmics are effective.
-Children with non-paroxysmal resistant ventricular tachycardia in the absence of a violation of central hemodynamics require ongoing antiarrhythmic therapy with I-IV classes.
-In monomorphic ventricular tachycardia, monotherapy with one of the antiarrhythmic drugs is used to restore the rhythm.
-It should be borne in mind that in childhood, the incidence of side effects and complications, including proarrhythmic effects, is higher than in adults.
-This dictates the need for a thorough evaluation of the indications and the use of concomitant metabolic and vegetotropic therapy.
-Indications for interventional treatment are the patient's clinical symptoms and signs of myocardial dysfunction.
-In cases of impossibility to resort to interventional treatment (increased risk of intraoperative complications), antiarrhythmic drugs are prescribed.
-In paroxysmal forms of ventricular tachycardia, interventional treatment methods are preferred.
+Procainamide and propranolol are used to stop paroxysms of ventricular tachycardia in children.
+In children with fascicular ventricular tachycardia, class IV antiarrhythmic drugs are effective in stopping paroxysms of tachycardia.
+Children with non-paroxysmal sustained ventricular tachycardia in the absence of central hemodynamic disturbances require continuous antiarrhythmic therapy with drugs of classes I-IV.
+In case of monomorphic ventricular tachycardia, monotherapy with one of the antiarrhythmic drugs is used to restore the rhythm.
+It should be taken into account that in childhood, the incidence of side effects and complications, including proarrhythmic effects, is higher than in adults.
+This dictates the need for a thorough assessment of the indications and the use of concomitant metabolic and vegetotropic therapy.
+Indications for interventional treatment are the presence of clinical symptoms and signs of myocardial dysfunction in the patient.
+In cases where interventional treatment is not possible (increased risk of intraoperative complications), antiarrhythmic drugs are prescribed.
+In paroxysmal forms of ventricular tachycardia, interventional treatment methods are preferable.

-In ventricular tachycardia, which has developed as a result of myocarditis or autoimmune lesions of the myocardium, a single course of anti-inflammatory / immunosuppressive therapy with prednisolone is carried out.
-Prescribe courses of treatment for NSAIDs, metabolic drugs and antioxidants.
-Antiarrhythmic therapy is similar to treatment of monomorphic ventricular tachycardia in children without organic myocardial damage.
-To improve hemodynamic parameters in chronic circulatory failure use ACE inhibitors.
+In case of ventricular tachycardia developed as a result of myocarditis or autoimmune myocardial damage, a single course of anti-inflammatory/immunosuppressive therapy with prednisolone is administered.
+Courses of treatment with NSAIDs, metabolic drugs and antioxidants are prescribed.
+Antiarrhythmic therapy is administered similarly to the treatment of monomorphic ventricular tachycardia in children without organic myocardial damage.
+In order to improve hemodynamic parameters in chronic circulatory failure, ACE inhibitors are used.

-The development of syncope attacks on the background of therapy, a critical sinus bradycardia, limiting the possibility of subsequent antiarrhythmic therapy, and the preservation of a high risk of sudden cardiac death (assessed by the concentration of individual risk factors) require interventional treatment.
+The development of syncopal attacks during therapy, critical sinus bradycardia, limiting the possibilities of subsequent antiarrhythmic therapy, as well as the persistence of a high risk of sudden cardiac death during treatment (assessed by the concentration of individual risk factors) require interventional treatment.

 Prognosis of ventricular tachycardia

-The prognosis in children with monomorphic ventricular tachycardia in the absence of organic pathology is relatively favorable.
-In the presence of organic changes in the cardiovascular system, the prognosis of ventricular tachycardia depends on the results of treatment of the underlying disease and the control of arrhythmia.
-With polymorphic ventricular tachycardia, the long-term prognosis is regarded as unfavorable, but introduction of interventional methods of treatment into practice allows to increase the reserves of therapy.
+The prognosis for children with monomorphic ventricular tachycardia in the absence of organic pathology is relatively favorable.
+In the presence of organic changes in the cardiovascular system, the prognosis of ventricular tachycardia depends on the results of treatment of the underlying disease and arrhythmia control.
+In polymorphic ventricular tachycardia, the long-term prognosis is assessed as unfavorable, but the introduction of interventional treatment methods into practice allows increasing the reserves of therapy.
 In children with CYMQ-T, the prognosis depends on the molecular genetic variant of the disease and the effectiveness of complex therapy in terms of reducing the number and severity of modifiable risk factors for syncope and sudden cardiac death.

 Использованная литература